remyxai/VQASynth/README.md

 # VQASynth

-Spatial Reasoning is fundamental for embodied AI applications like robotics, but the necessary reasoning traces to train model with are largely absent in web-scraped data sources.
+Spatial Reasoning is fundamental for embodied AI applications like robotics, but examples of the ideal reasoning traces to train a model are largely absent in web-scraped data sources.
-Augment any image dataset from the Huggingface Hub using scene understanding tools.
+Don't let the limitations of zero-shot learning stop you, augment any image dataset from the Huggingface Hub using scene understanding tools.

 ## Description